Telling Stories About The Things You Love

 Participants will gain a better understanding of how to tell stories about the things in their lives that they love the most.

 The need to share stories is embedded in our DNA.
-Through them we connect with loved ones, neighbors, colleagues, and even strangers.
-Stories are often sparked by an interaction with another person: a moment in the supermarket, a fender bender, a run in with a long lost friend.
-When we recall these stories, they are sometimes attached to an object; we remember the story, in part, because of the uniqueness of the art on the wall in the room we were in, the red sweater someone was wearing.
-Our objects have meaning: a cherished book, a needlepoint from a friend, the basket picked up at a yard sale that you've been carrying around for thirty years.
-We find stories in each other, AND through possessions we collect over a lifetime.
+Sharing stories allows us to connect with loved ones, neighbors, colleagues, and even strangers.
+Through a special conversation with two acclaimed creators and collectors--Joan Osofsky and Mary Randolph Carter--we will explore how objects often carry special meaning: a cherished book, a needlepoint from a friend, the basket picked up at a yard sale that you've been carrying around for thirty years.
+We find stories in each other, and in the possessions we collect over a lifetime.

 Through the work of founding Hammertown, the beloved lifestyle stores located in Pine Plains and Rhinebeck, Joan Osofsky has been helping people deepen their connection to their homes and community for over 40 years.
 Joan has spent a career hand picking exquisite antiques, house wares, clothing, and decor, and with this work, she has collected many, many stories.